content-left-bg.png

 For weightlifting activities:

-• an adult supervisor, working under the direct supervision of a registered teacher, with current accreditation as Club coach (Level 1) from the Australian Weightlifting Foundation.
+• an adult supervisor, working under the direct supervision of a registered teacher, with current accreditation as club coach (level 1) from the Australian Weightlifting Foundation.

 Facilities and equipment

-The qualified adult supervisor of the activity, in consultation with the principal, determines the requirements for facilities and equipment appropriate to the local context.
+The qualified adults of the activity, in consultation with the principal, determines the requirements for facilities and equipment appropriate to the local context.

 Equipment must be sized to match the ability and strength of students, considering the participants' progressive training program.